+Detail Board of Directors Audit Committee

+Group

-- 1. Structure and Qualifications of the Board of Directors - 2.
-Roles, Duties and Responsibilities of the Board of Directors - 3.
-Board meetings - 4.
-Duties of Directors - Relationship with management - Self-development of directors and development of executives
+1. Structure and Qualifications of the Board of Directors \checkmark \checkmark

-Individual, consists of 3 topics:

-- 1. Structure and Qualifications of the Board of Directors - 2.
-The meetings - Roles, Duties and Responsibilities of the Board of 3.
-Directors
+2. Roles, Duties and Responsibilities of the Board of Directors \checkmark

+3. Board meetings \checkmark

+4. Duties of Directors

+5. Relationship with management

+6. Self-development of directors and development of executives

+Individual

+1. Structure and Qualifications of the committee

+2. Sub-committee meetings \checkmark

+3. Roles, duties and responsibilities of sub-committees \checkmark